hisprofile/blenderstuff/Guides/TF2 Blender/2026_02_08 - Rigify Refresh Rigs.md

 - **Direct Export to .DMX animation**
   - The `Quick Export to DMX` tool will go through the scene frame range, preview or not, and export the Rigify animation as a .dmx animation.
 This can then be imported into SFM. **Make sure the matrix type is in SFM mode!**

+There are rigs for 4.5 and older, and rigs for 5.0 and newer.
+The newest rigs will be taken care of the most.
+Eccentric's and TLA's rigs will not receive this update.

 Use these rigs with the latest version of the TF2-Trifecta!

 ## Feature Documentation